 Wearing yukata to our celebration dinner and karaoke!

-I cannot wait until the borders to Japan open more freely and Iâm able to run the Japan Study Trips again.
-Currently we are targeting October 2022 (see here for more details).
+I cannot wait until the borders to Japan open more freely and Iâm able to run the Japan Study Trips again (see here for more details).

 And, finally, Setsubun, my favorite Japanese holiday